MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-archive-documents.md

 2. Open a sales order that you want to archive.
 3. Choose the **Archive Document** action.

 The sales order is archived.
-You can view it in the **Archived Sales orders** page.
+You can view it on the **Archived Sales orders** page.
 From here, you can also use it to recreate the sales order that it was archived from.

 ## To recreate a sales order from the archive
 The following procedure describes how to recreate a sales order.
 The steps are similar for all orders, blanket orders, return orders, and quotes.